for Gift Shop Managers

 Branding and design

 During setup, you’ll be prompted to set the website colors, logo and possibly fonts.
-The simplest route is to follow your hospital’s branding.
+Duplicate your hospital’s branding.
 Their name and brand recognition is already established.
-Build on this.
-Visitors should move between your webstore and the hospital webpage with a sense of familiarity and continuity.
-Contact the marketing department for help with these elements.
+Build on that.
+Visitors should move between your webstore and the hospital’s website with a sense of familiarity and continuity.
+Contact the marketing department for help with branding elements.

 In some cases, you may decide to create a unique brand for your online store.
 We generally don’t recommend this path for marketing reasons, but one of the most successful shops we found is independently branded.
 Sprout Gift Shop is an outstanding shop and has its own brand with distinct colors, logo and design.
 In contrast, Stanford Health Care Gift Shop adopted the university branding, but still presents a perfectly nice page.
 Clearly there is no single path to success, though one will require more work.